TeamDiopside/InfinityButtons/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea
-title: "[SUGGESTION]"
+title: "[SUGGESTION] ..."
 labels: enhancement
 assignees: ''

 ---

 **What is your suggestion?**
-This and that would be cool
+This and that would be cool!